YourPersonalTechGuy/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    Document object Manipulation
 2. What is an event?
+    Any time you the user interacts with web page
 3. What is an event listener?
+    It waits for a specific event to be performed on the page
 4. Why would we convert a NodeList into an Array?
+    To be able to iterate through it
 5. What is a component?
+    a function that creates html elements